phpwax/slimmodel/README.md

 As before the sync will be triggered automatically whenever a query cannot run because of a schema exception.

+## How to install

+Via composer, just add the following to any project's `composer.json` file.

+    "require": {
+      "phpwax/slimmodel": "1.0.*@dev"
+    }

+Then define your models to extend the Base class, like below..

+    <?php
+    use Wax\SlimModel\Model\Base;

+    class Example extends Base {........}

+## Run tests.

+Run the unit tests to ensure compliance with API.
+Clone the repo then run...

+    composer update

+This will put the necessary dependencies in the vendor directory.

+Then ensure that phpunit is in your path.
+If not you'll need to install it.

+Go into the root of the project directory and run:

+    phpunit

+Hopefully you'll see a nice green bar.

+## Getting Started and Basic Usage

 #### Model construction, passing in a connection